elsemikk/Ceratopipra_rubrocapilla_Phylogeography/README.md

 The instructions for replicating the maximum likelihood tree from the mitochondrial data are in the file `2_Phylogeny/2.4aa_ML_mtDNAtree.md`; the input aligment and output tree are in the folder `2_Phylogeny/2.4aa_ML_mtDNAtree/datasets`

 ### Time-calibrated mitochondrial phylogeny
+The instructions for replicating the time-calibrated tree from the mitochondrial data are in the file `2_Phylogeny/2.5aa_BEAST_mtDNAtree.md`; the input aligment and output tree are in the folder `2_Phylogeny/2.5aa_BEAST_mtDNAtree/datasets`

 ### PCoA Analysis
 The code for replicating the PCoA analysis is in the R markdown file `3_Structure/3.1aa_PCoA.Rmd` which is also knit into `3_Structure/3.1aa_PCoA.html`.
 The output and input data for this analysis is in the foldder `3_Structure/3.1aa_PCA/Input_data`.